 If you want to file a complaint with a state or federal agency, your employer must have at least 15 employees.
 And you only have 180 days to file a complaint with the EEOC.
 This is why it’s crucial to consult with a workplace harassment lawyer in Winston-Salem as soon as possible.
 Your lawyer can determine the best legal actions to take in your case and meet important deadlines while you focus on staying safe and making a living.

 Our Attorneys Are Standing By

 When someone mistreats you at work, having a good advocate can make a world of difference.
 You can find that good advocate in an experienced Winston-Salem sexual harassment attorney from EMP Law.
-We are seasoned employment lawyers who have successfully fought for mistreated workers across the state.
-Give us a call at (336) 724-2828 or contact us online if you need help.
+We are seasoned employment lawyers who have successfully fought for mistreated workers across the state of North Carolina.

 We Can Help You.